LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumeratees.md

 That's why we call the adapted (original) `Iteratee` inner and the resulting `Iteratee` outer.
 Now that the `Enumeratee` full picture is clear, it is very important to know that `transform` drops the left input of the inner `Iteratee` when it is `Done`.
 This means that if we use `Enumeratee.map` to transform input, if the inner `Iteratee` is `Done` with some left transformed input, the `transform` method will just ignore it.

 That might have seemed like a bit too much of details but it is useful for grasping the model.
-Back to our example on `Enumeratee.map`, there is a more general method `Enumeratee.mapInput` which gives the opportunity to return an EOF on some signal:
+Back to our example on `Enumeratee.map`, there is a more general method `Enumeratee.mapInput` which, for example, gives the opportunity to return an EOF on some signal:

 ```scala